-Intervention Description Barrier Addressed gap closure incentive programs in Quarter 2, Quarter 3; and a revised version of our Quarter 4 care gap closure program in Quarter 4 of 2024.
-Our chronic care incentive program continued for the Medi-Cal population in 2024.
-The Chronic Care Provider Incentive Program was offered to independent practice associations (IPAs) and medical groups (I.e. provider groups) to address the needs of our members with chronic conditions during office visits to improve the recapture rate of eligible chronic condition codes.
-Supplemental Data Exchange: Gaps in encounter data submission Increased the number of providers, groups, and/or Management Services Organizations (MSOs) providing clinical reports in the Blue Shield Promise layout to ensure correct identification of all Blue Shield Promise members and reporting of clinical data not otherwise reported or possibly lost in regular encounter files and/or claims. , , , , , , , , , , , , , , , , , , , , This provided better opportunity for: Closing data gaps related to members and services 2.
+Intervention Description Barrier Addressed program for Medi-Cal Managed Care, the Patient Centered Medical Home incentive program, and the Initial Health Assessment provider incentive program.
+There were also bonus opportunities for patient experience process assessments, submission of SDOH Z codes, and performance on the newer follow-up after emergency department visit for mental health and substance abuse measures.
+In addition, we offered three care gap closure incentive programs in Quarter 2, Quarter 3, and a year-end program.
+Additionally, a chronic care incentive program was introduced for the Medi-Cal population in 2023 and continued in 2024.
+The Chronic Care Provider Incentive Program was offered to independent practice associations (IPAs) and medical groups (i.e., provider groups) to address the needs of our members with chronic conditions during office visits to improve the recapture rate of eligible chronic condition codes.
+Supplemental Data Exchange: Increased the number of providers, groups, and/or Management Services Organizations (MSOs) providing clinical reports in the Blue Shield Promise layout to ensure correct identification of all Blue Shield Promise members and reporting of clinical data not otherwise reported or possibly lost in regular encounter files and/or claims.
+This provided better opportunities for: 1.
+Closing data gaps related to members and services 2.
 More appropriate outreach to members 3.
-Greater cooperation with groups on planning and actions Continued HEDIS member outreach calls: Outreached to Medi-Cal Carra Carra a mala a m Care Gaps: member outreach to improve rates members to educate and address gaps in care, provided and quality of care scheduling assistance, addressed barriers to care, documented , , , , , , , , , , , , , , , , , , , , scheduled appointments and placed reminder calls and rescheduled appointments if necessary.
+Greater cooperation with groups on planning and actions Gaps in encounter data submission Continued HEDIS member outreach calls: Outreach to Medi-Cal members to educate and address gaps in care, provided scheduling assistance, addressed barriers to care, documented scheduled appointments, placed reminder calls, and rescheduled appointments if necessary.
 The outreach team received prioritized member lists based on measure and deadlines.
-In 2024, we continued our collaboration with the Blue Shield Care Gaps: member Promise Community and Provider Engagement (CAPE) outreach to improve rates and quality of care department to incorporate our gap closure outreach with their Community Education: community-building endeavors.
-The CAPE team dedicated staff educating members on the to outreach to households with care gaps that were already part resources available in their of their community building outreach efforts.
-Households nearest community to their Community Resource Centers were prioritized.
-In 2024, additional Community Resource Centers were opened in new locations.
+Care Gaps: member outreach to improve rates and quality of care.